 In July 2004, there were two consecutive Full Moons in a calendar month.
 At the time of the second Full Moon during another Full Moon ceremony I was a part of, I had an illumination about a personal situation that had been especially challenging.
 This Timing also coincided with a powerful Pluto transit to my natal Moon, so the Full Moon activation was a part of that cycle and it turned out to be a further catalyst for an initiatory process I was already experiencing, meaning the two factors were working together to help support my journey and may not have had anything to do with the fact that it was the second Full Moon of the month.

-This suggests that knowing your cycles and participating in Full Moon ceremonies can help further what ever initiation cycles are going on for you.
-I have noticed the Full Moon often activates a personal part of my own chart regardless of whether it is a so-called Blue Moon it is extra powerful for me.
+Knowing your cycles and participating in Full Moon ceremonies can help further what ever initiation cycles are going on for you.
+I have noticed if the Full Moon activates a personal part of my own chart regardless of whether it is a so-called Blue Moon it is extra powerful for me.

 The Full Moon Effect Lasts at least Three Days and 3 Nights